iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 support showing documentation based on this docstrings.
 <!--SR:!2024-01-01,2,238-->

-The *execution* of a function introduces a new ==symbol table== used for the local variables of the function.
+The *execution* of a function introduces a new ==symbol== table used for the local variables of the function.
 <!--SR:!2023-12-30,1,218-->

 Order of variable references looking (tables)?